MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 1. Open the SharePoint Central Administration site.
 2. Navigate to **Application Management** > **Create site collections**.
 3. Type a Title, URL, and select the template Team Site.
-4. In the Primary Site Collection Administrator section, click on the book icon to open the People Picker dialog.
+4. In the **Primary Site Collection Administrator** section, select the book icon to open the People Picker dialog.
 5. In the People Picker dialog, type the Windows administrator account, for example **yvand**.
-6. On the left, filter the list by selecting **Organizations**.
+6. Filter the list on the left by selecting **Organizations**.
 Following is a sample output:

     :::image type="content" source="../media/select-people-3.png" alt-text="Select People 3":::

-7. Select the account and choose **OK**.
+7. Go to the account and select **OK**.
-8. In the Secondary Site Collection Administrator section, select the book icon to open the People Picker dialog.
+8. In the **Secondary Site Collection Administrator** section, select the book icon to open the People Picker dialog.
 9. In the People Picker dialog, type the exact email value of the AD FS administrator account, for example **yvand@contoso.local**.
-10. On the left, filter the list by selecting **Contoso.local**.
+10. Filter the list on the left by selecting **Contoso.local**.
 Following is a sample output:

     :::image type="content" source="../media/select-people-4.png" alt-text="Select People 4":::

-11. Select the account and choose **OK**.
+11. Go to the account and select **OK**.
 12. Select **OK** to create the site collection.

-Once the site collection is created, you should be able to sign-in to it using either the Windows or the federated site collection administrator account.
+Once the site collection is created, you should be able to sign-in using either the Windows or the federated site collection administrator account.

 ### Step 7: Set up People Picker